XCurrency/xc/doc/tor.md

 ```

 The directory can be different of course, but (both) port numbers should be equal to
-your blocknetdxd's P2P listen port (51472 by default).
+your xc3d's P2P listen port (51472 by default).
 ```
 -externalip=X   You can tell blocknetdx about its publicly reachable address using
                 this option, and this can be a .onion address.
 Given the above